-We are currently accepting applications for competitive funding.
-Pre-proposals are due on February 18, 2015.
+We are no longer currently accepting applications for competitive funding.
+Pre-proposals were due on February 17th.

-The Sustain Our Great Lakes program is soliciting pre-proposals to restore and enhance habitat in the Great Lakes basin.
+Sustain Our Great Lakes is soliciting pre-proposals to restore and enhance habitat in the Great Lakes basin.
 The program will award grants for on-the-ground habitat improvements, with a focus on improving the quality and connectivity of streams, riparian zones and coastal wetlands.
-Approximately $5–7 million is expected to be available for grant awards in 2015.
+Up to $5 million is expected to be available for grant awards in 2016.
 To be eligible for funding, projects must occur within the Great Lakes basin.
 Eligible applicants include non-profit 501(c) organizations, state government agencies, local governments, municipal governments, Indian tribes, and educational institutions.
 Details about this funding opportunity are provided in the Request For Proposals.
 A list of FAQs provides complementary information related to funding eligibility, timelines, and matching funds.
 Application information for quick reference is provided in a Tip Sheet.